-So, say goodbye to the idea of lengthy commutes and hello to London living.
-In this article, we are bringing you the best places to buy in London for first-time buyers.
-Read on, and see which postcodes you might like to call “home” without breaking the bank.
+Say goodbye to the idea of lengthy commutes and hello to London living.
+Here are the cheapest places to buy in London, so you can see which postcodes you might like to call “home”, without breaking the bank.

 - Barking and Dagenham

 Everyone has their own view of what makes an ideal home.
 For some it’s a house with outside space; others prefer modern apartments with a view.
 The majority of first-time buyers opt for flats (especially in London), which are typically cheaper than houses.

 However, not all flats are more affordable: pricing contains many factors, including location within the area, year of build, and whether or not the apartment has extras like on-site amenities.

 During our research, we selected the most affordable areas that combined average median prices for all property types so that you can get the best idea of affordability, whether it’s a house or flat.